tunino91/Segnet-Master/README.md

 # Segnet-Master

-This repository is dedicated for implementation of SegNet in Keras.
+This repository is dedicated for implementation of SegNet in Keras for Tuberculosis Segmentation.